Yale-EEB723/finalproject/README.md

     echo -n "-d " ; curl -s "https://www.itis.gov/ITISWebService/services/ITISService/searchByScientificName?srchKey=Physalia+physalis" | sed -E 's/.*:tsn>([0-9]+)<.*/\1/'
  }
  ```

+You can always update these catalogs with the insert function.
+You just have to re-enter the field you want to change or add; everything else will stay the same.

 Before generating the catalog, you specify a path for the local Agalma database with a command like